tabumis/CA_hydroclimatic/README.txt

 #*******************************************************************************
 #
-#  R code and corresponding files to themanuscript:
+#  R code and corresponding files to the manuscript:
 #               Umirbekov, A., Peña-Guerrero, M. D., & Müller, D. (2022).
 #               Regionalization of climate teleconnections across Central Asian mountains
 #               improves the predictability of seasonal precipitation.